fduran/linuxworldcup/README.md

 - Rate limiting is disabled for the event participant.

 Also:
-- There will be no "clues" provided for competition scenarios (there may be tips but they would be in the description, not under the "Next Clue / Solution" button).
+- There may be no "clues" provided for competition scenarios (there may be tips but they would be in the description, not under the "Next Clue / Solution" button).
+- Scenarios will tend not to have root (sudo) access.

 ### Event Days and Times

-Competition will be done in two different weekends (dates To Be Announced):
+Competition will be done in two different Sundays:
 - One day for a "qualifier" event (one scenario).
 No ranking or cut-off, it's pass/fail.
 - Another "finals" day for those who pass the qualifier phase, consisting of several scenarios.
 The final scenarios can be done in any order (ie you don't have to pass one to access another).
 I'll order them by (my perceived) difficulty: easier to harder.

 During both those days there will be three four-hour windows of time to participate, one interval per each of the three time zone groups: Asia-Pacific (UTC+4 to UTC+12), Africa-Europe (UTC-3 to UTC+4), Americas (UTC-11 to UTC-3).

-People on Asia-Pacific times will compete on a Saturday and the rest of the world on the following Sunday (next day).
-People in some locales may find more convenient to use a different time zone area than the continet suggested, for ex in Pakistan or India you can pick early Saturday or late Sunday, or in a Pacific island you can choose Saturday afternoon or Sunday morning.
+People on all time zones will compete on the same date on a Sunday.
+People in some locales may find more convenient to use a different time zone area than the continet suggested.

 Please remember you can only use one time zone area and it must be declared in your SadServers LWC account page.

-<b>Saturday from 00:00 UTC to 04:00 UTC</b>
+<b>Sunday from 00:00 UTC to 04:00 UTC</b>
 Asia-Pacific

 Examples of local times: